Sustainability: The Future of Sustainable Fashion

 Digital Personal Assistants

-Your digital shopping assistant offers you the service you expect when you visit expensive real-life designer stores.
-But they are waiting for you online to make your shopping experience sublime.
-Bots, is the label we give them, take you through every stage of the customer journey, from the first time you look at an item to after you’ve happily purchased it.
+Consumers have a digital shopping assistant that offers you the service you expect when you visit expensive real-life designer fashion stores.
+But they are waiting for you online to make every consumer shopping experience sublime.
+Brands like Bots takes you through every stage of the customer journey, from the first time you look at an item to after you’ve happily purchased it.

 -